Can I Patent My Idea? The Basics of Patentability in Canada

 Additionally, where a means is known to be useful to achieve a generic result, the discovery of a more specific analogous result may also be patentable.
 In Canada, new uses that achieve non-analogous and analogous results are patentable.

-Canada operates on a first-to-file system.
+In Canada patent law operates on a first-to-file system.
 As such, a patentable invention must be "new" as of the date that the application is filed (rather than the date that the invention was made).
 The invention does not need to be revolutionary and can be a combination of old things, as long as the combination is new.
 As such, improvements to existing machines or processes may be patented.
 It should be noted however, that the mere juxtaposition of parts is not sufficient.

 Additionally, a patent will not be granted for an invention that has previously been disclosed to the public in any country.
 The disclosure does not have to be an "exact description" of the invention.
 Examples of public disclosures include the publication of another patent in any country, technical journals or periodicals, or public sale or use of the invention.
 As such, searching patents is often done before protecting invention ideas.

-In order to determine whether an invention is anticipated (i.e. not new), the essential elements of the claimed invention are considered in relation to the prior disclosure.
+In order to determine whether an invention is anticipated (i.e., not new), the essential elements of the claimed invention are considered in relation to the prior disclosure.
 Accordingly, elements that are not essential to the invention are not considered.

 One-Year Grace Period